aiidateam/aiida-tutorials/docs/pages/2020_BIGMAP/sections/basics.rst

     $ verdi process list
       PK  Created    Process label             Process State    Process status
     ----  ---------  ------------------------  ---------------  ----------------
-      12  13s ago    ArithmeticAddCalculation  ⏹ Created
+     194  1m ago     ArithmeticAddCalculation  ⏹ Created

     Total results: 1

-    Info: last time an entry changed state: 13s ago (at 09:06:57 on 2020-05-13)
+    Info: last time an entry changed state: 1m ago (at 23:24:41 on 2020-11-24)
+    Warning: the daemon is not running

 You can see the ``CalcJob`` you have just submitted, with the state ``Created``.
 The ``CalcJob`` process is now waiting to be picked up by a daemon runner, but the daemon is currently disabled.